-BIOL 319
+BIOL 319 Soils 3 hrs.

 An examination of soils.
 Topics include soil as a medium for plant growth, habitat for organisms, system for water supply and purification, recycling system for nutrients and organic wastes and engineering medium.
 Cross-listed as ENVS 319.
 Prerequisites: BIOL 110 or BIOL/ENVS 115, CHEM 110.